cesar05gabriel/SwtwmdPermittingMVP/README.md

 ## SWFWMD Permitting – MVP Submission

 This project is a simple MVP implementation of a permit application system, created as part of a technical exercise.
 It includes a frontend form, basic backend logic and database integration.
+I also added a short demo video in the doc folder for reference.

 Project Overview